-After these go away, you may not notice anything for months or many years.
-Despite this, the virus is growing and causing damage to your immune system.
-During this time, you can pass HIV to others.
+After these go away, a person may not notice anything for months or many years.
+Despite this, the virus is growing and damaging the immune system.
+During this time, a person can pass HIV to others.

-Over the next 1 to 3 years, you may notice:
+Over the next 1 to 3 years, symptoms may include:

 - Swollen glands all over the body

-- Other health problems get worse such as eczema, psoriasis, or genital herpes
+- Other health problems that get worse such as eczema, psoriasis, or genital herpes

 - Weight loss